Mary O’Connell Bianconi MM (Research by the Combined Irish Regiments Associations)

 Private John Condon 2nd Battalion Royal Irish Regiment during WW1

-6322 Private John Gordon of the 2nd Battalion Royal Irish Regiment was killed in action at the age of 14 on 24 May 1915 and is believed to be the youngest battle casualty of the Great War.
+6322 Private John Condon of the 2nd Battalion Royal Irish Regiment was killed in action at the age of 14 on 24 May 1915 and is believed to be the youngest battle casualty of the Great War.
 He is buried at the British war grave at Poelcapelle, Belgium

 Alan Malcher